conoro/hugo.conoroneill.net/content/post/empowering-citizen-non-developers.md

 Now compare that to the Irish Government grant application I worked on recently with our Financial Controller.
 It required detailed analysis and presentation of hours worked by certain people on certain projects in certain time windows.
 Some people were excluded by location, some by daterange, some by project.
 The people/projects/date-ranges/locations/etc/etc all had to be configurable.
 All of the source data was in a SaaS timesheet tool called 10,000ft.
 It has some basic querying capability but really that's just used to generate, yes you guessed it, a CSV, so it can be properly analysed elsewere.

-Now the old dev in me would have loaded that CSV into a database and start running SQL queries against it.
+Now the old dev in me would have loaded that CSV into a database and started running SQL queries against it.
 But our Financial Controller loaded it into Excel and started working her magic on it using Pivot Tables.
 And it was a joy to behold.
 Click, click, click, filter, BAM, data.
 "Can you show it by X?".
 Click, click, click, done.
 "How about....?".
 Click, click, done.
 I still can't quite wrap my head around the three dimensional manipulations that were going on across multiple tabs.

 By any reasonable measure, what she was doing was programming, just not the type of programming we do.

-_And that was always the magic of Excel and Lotus 1,2,3.
+*And that was always the magic of Excel and Lotus 1,2,3.
 It empowered accountants and other non technical people to do incredibly complex tasks without ever thinking they were writing code.
-Even when they were writing complex formulae and macros._
+Even when they were writing complex formulae and macros.*

 IBM and all the other PC makers sold millions of computers to those people, not to developers.